KouOuchi/ObjectGenoise/README.md

 And then rebuild the project, you can see test items in test explorer.

 ## Version and History
+- 0.88  * use SOCI 4.0.
+        * Add some pragma after connect to sqllite database.
 - 0.87  * Export/Import from top-level session object and its children recursively.
         * Set gzip filter to default
 - 0.85  * Fix CMakefile.txt